General Academic Guidelines

 Eight full semesters of attendance are required for graduation.
 Summer school or correspondence courses, while acceptable supplements to the school year, may not be combined with other courses to qualify for a semester in order to meet graduation requirements.

 Except in extraordinary circumstances, as determined by the principal or designee, academic credit will not be granted to any student for a class in which the student was not in attendance at least 90% of the time that school was in session.
 Extended absences must be approved by administration prior to these absences.
+The overall semester grade may be impacted by the number of absences, refer to Attendance policy 3105 for specifics.

 Credits earned through completion of courses may satisfy a high school graduation requirement only if prior approval for such courses has been obtained from the administration/counseling office.
 These courses include online, correspondence, summer school, evening school, and courses from other schools.
 Please refer to credit maximums for limits on courses taken outside of Bishop Kelly.
 A completed form obtained from a counselor must accompany this request.
 Such credit will not normally be granted for classes available to students attending Bishop Kelly High School.